Houston Christian visits Caldwell and SE Louisiana - WTOP News

 Hammond, Louisiana; Saturday, 4:30 p.m.
 EST

-BOTTOM LINE: SE Louisiana hosts the Houston Christian Huskies after Nick Caldwell scored 22 points in SE Louisiana’s 79-77 overtime victory against the Texas A&M-Commerce Lions.
+BOTTOM LINE: SE Louisiana takes on the Houston Christian Huskies after Nick Caldwell scored 22 points in SE Louisiana’s 79-77 overtime win against the Texas A&M-Commerce Lions.

-The Lions have gone 7-2 at home.
-SE Louisiana ranks eighth in the Southland in rebounding with 34.7 rebounds.
-Roger McFarlane leads the Lions with 8.4 boards.
+The Lions are 7-2 on their home court.
+SE Louisiana is eighth in the Southland in rebounding with 34.7 rebounds.
+Roger McFarlane paces the Lions with 8.4 boards.

 The Huskies are 4-8 in Southland play.
-Houston Christian is third in the Southland with 10.0 offensive rebounds per game led by Michael Imariagbe averaging 3.1.
+Houston Christian is 2-11 in games decided by 10 points or more.

-SE Louisiana averages 68.7 points per game, 13.9 fewer points than the 82.6 Houston Christian gives up.
-Houston Christian averages 4.7 made 3-pointers per game this season, 3.8 fewer made shots on average than the 8.5 per game SE Louisiana gives up.
+SE Louisiana’s average of 7.2 made 3-pointers per game this season is just 0.4 fewer made shots on average than the 7.6 per game Houston Christian gives up.
+Houston Christian averages 70.5 points per game, 0.3 more than the 70.2 SE Louisiana gives up to opponents.

-TOP PERFORMERS: McFarlane averages 1.8 made 3-pointers per game for the Lions, scoring 14.7 points while shooting 34.9% from beyond the arc.
-Caldwell is averaging 14.9 points and 5.1 rebounds over the last 10 games for SE Louisiana.
+TOP PERFORMERS: Caldwell is scoring 14.9 points per game and averaging 5.1 rebounds for the Lions.
+McFarlane is averaging 2.2 made 3-pointers over the last 10 games for SE Louisiana.

-Jay Alvarez is scoring 15.6 points per game and averaging 4.4 rebounds for the Huskies.
-Marcus Greene is averaging 14.2 points and 3.3 rebounds over the last 10 games for Houston Christian.
+Jay Alvarez is scoring 15.6 points per game with 4.4 rebounds and 1.8 assists for the Huskies.
+Marcus Greene is averaging 14.2 points over the past 10 games for Houston Christian.

 LAST 10 GAMES: Lions: 6-4, averaging 70.1 points, 34.9 rebounds, 14.7 assists, 6.3 steals and 3.6 blocks per game while shooting 44.7% from the field.
 Their opponents have averaged 68.3 points per game.